Great Britain

 The number of completed housing sales has tumbled to its lowest level since the Nationwide series began in 1974, as sellers refuse to lower asking prices and buyers remain reluctant to trade because they don't believe the market has found a bottom.
 However, Nationwide said that as the economic downturn deepens, sellers were likely to have to lower their asking prices.

-Posted September 3, 2008 - UK house prices are falling at the fastest rate on record, Halifax says By Emma Thelwell
+Posted September 3, 2008 - Halifax says UK house prices are falling at the fastest rate on record.
+By Emma Thelwell.

-"Where is the idiot who shouted Real Estate Prices NEVER comes down"?
+"Where is the idiot who shouted Real Estate Prices NEVER come down"?

 UK house prices have fallen almost 13pc in the last 12 months, the steepest decline since records began.
 Average prices dropped 1.8pc in August, dragging the annual rate of decline down to 12.7pc, according to the latest monthly report from Halifax.

-Martin Ellis, the chief economist at Halifax, said: "The pressure on householders' income, together with the reduction in the availability of mortgage finance due to the global financial markets crisis, is resulting in both lower property prices and activity levels."
+Martin Ellis, Halifax's chief economist, said: "The pressure on householders' income, together with the reduction in the availability of mortgage finance due to the global financial markets crisis, is resulting in lower property prices and activity levels."

 Halifax has been compiling records since 1983 and expects prices to fall as much as 20pc by the end of next year.
 Click here for more...